SN 2022vqz: A Peculiar Subluminous Type Ia Supernova with Prominent Early Excess Emission: Spectroscopic Results

 \subsection{Ejecta Velocity}

-The expanding velocity of SN ejecta can be measured from the blueshifted absorption of P-Cygni profiles.
-Differences in line velocities can reveal the structure of element distribution within the ejecta.
-The velocity evolutions measured from absorptions of some IMEs, including S II $\lambda\lambda$5460, 5640, O I $\lambda$7774, Ca II $\lambda$8542, and Si II $\lambda$6355, appear to be exceptionally flat as shown in Figure~\ref{figvel}(a).
-Despite having relatively large uncertainties, the Si II and S II velocities even show an increasing tendency in the early phase, conflicting with the trend that the line velocities should decrease rapidly after SN explosion as a result of receding photosphere.
-This complex velocity evolution might be related to the double-peaked photometry of SN~2022vqz.
-Considering two components of energy sources, each results in a declining line velocity.
-When the first peak fades away and the second takes the control, the apparent line velocity, as a weighted average of the two components, may show a temporary increase.
-The Si II velocity measured around the maximum light is $v_{\rm Si,max}=6900\pm500 \mathrm{km s}^{-1}$, which is significantly lower than typical $\sim$ 10,500 km~s$^{-1}$ for normal SNe~Ia and among the lowest values even for subluminous 91bg-like and 02es-like objects.
-The post-peak velocity decline of SN 2022vqz is $\dot v=-55\pm10~\mathrm{km~s^{-1}~d^{-1}}$, making it a low velocity gradient (LVG) object according to the classification scheme proposed by \cite{2005ApJ...623.1011B}.
-We do not find signatures of high velocity features (HVFs) in SN~2022vqz, while the absence of HVFs seems a common property of subluminous SNe.
+The expansion velocity of SN ejecta can be measured from the blueshifted absorption of P~Cygni profiles.
+Differences in line velocities can reveal the element distribution within the ejecta.
+The velocity evolution measured from absorptions of some IMEs, including S~II $\lambda\lambda$5460, 5640, O~I $\lambda$7774, Ca~II $\lambda$8542, and Si~II $\lambda$6355, appear to be exceptionally flat as shown in Figure~\ref{figvel}(a).
+Despite having relatively large uncertainties, the Si~II and S~II velocities even show a global rise at early phases, conflicting with the trend that the line velocities should decrease rapidly after SN explosion as a result of the receding photosphere.
+This complex velocity evolution might be related to the double-peaked light curves of SN~2022vqz.
+Considering energy components, each results in a declining line velocity.
+When the first peak fades away and the second takes control, the apparent line velocity, as a weighted average of the two components, may show a temporary increase.
+The Si~II velocity measured around the time of maximum light is $v_{\rm Si,max}=6900\pm500~ \mathrm{km~s}^{-1}$, which is significantly lower than the typical value of $\sim 10,500$ km~s$^{-1}$ for normal SNe~Ia, and it is among the lowest values even for subluminous 91bg-like and 02es-like objects.
+The post-peak velocity decline of SN 2022vqz is $\dot v=-55\pm10~\mathrm{km~s^{-1}~d^{-1}}$, making it a low-velocity-gradient (LVG) object according to the classification scheme proposed by \cite{2005ApJ...623.1011B}.
+We do not find signatures of high-velocity features (HVFs) in SN~2022vqz, while the absence of HVFs seems to be a common property of subluminous SNe.